perobertson/requisition/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/perobertson/requisition.
+Bug reports and pull requests are welcome on GitLab at https://gitlab.com/perobertson/requisition.

+I mainly work out of GitLab and sync my branches over to GitHub from time to time since lots of services rely on GitHub.

 ## License